TheTechSurgeon/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+for each loops through an array but does not return a new array. map returns a new array

 2. What is the difference between a function and a method?

+a function is a freestanding operation. a method is part of an object

 3. What is closure?

+It's a function and the surrounding calls it makes to others

 4. Describe the four rules of the 'this' keyword.